MicrosoftDocs/webview2-win32-reference/1-0-865-prerelease/icorewebview2settings2.md

   : public ICoreWebView2Settings
 ```

-A continuation of the [ICoreWebView2Settings](icorewebview2settings.md) interface.
+A continuation of the [ICoreWebView2Settings](icorewebview2settings.md) interface that manages the user agent.

 ## Summary